Biedrzychowice, Opole Voivodeship: Etymology

-The name Biedrzychowice was derived from the name Biedrzych, which was a Slavic analogue to the German name Friedrich.
+The name Biedrzychowice was derived from the name Biedrzych.
 It was first recorded in 1228 as Bedrchouici.
 The name was adopted into the German language as Friedersdorf.

-Following the Second World War, the Polish name Biedrzychowice was introduced by the Commission for the Determination of Place Names on 16 December 1946.
+Following the Second World War, the historic Polish name Biedrzychowice was confirmed official by the Commission for the Determination of Place Names on 16 December 1946.
 As Gmina Głogówek gained the bilingual status on 1 December 2009, the government introduced an additional German name for the village: Friedersdorf.

 History

 Traces of human presence in the area of the present-day village of Biedrzychowice, confirmed by archaeological research, date back to the 18th and 17th centuries BC.
 There is a Neolithic archeological site on the village's territory.
 There are also traces of Celtic presence.

+The village's name was first recorded in a Latin document published in 1228 by duke Casimir I of Opole, in which Biedrzychowice was listed among villages of the Duchy of Opole and Racibórz which were established with Polish law (iure polonico).
+The name of the person who established the village was presumably Bedrich or Friedrich.
+Casimir I passed Biedrzychowice on to the Norbertines of Czarnowąsy.
+The parish church in Biedrzychowice was first mentioned in a 1430 document by duke Bolko V the Hussite of Duchy of Głogówek and Prudnik.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
+17th-century documents of the Diocese of Wrocław mentioned a school in Biedrzychowice.
+After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).